 We recommend that you pin at least 5 times a day to be visible in the Pinterest news feeds of your followers.
-But make sure you’re pinning when your audience is most active.
 You can start by using other marketing efforts to help with this — if you’re sending emails or posting to Facebook or other social sites on the days and times when your audience online, apply those lessons to Pinterest.

 Need more social media help?

 Watch our free recorded webinar, You’re Social, Now What?